opowell/jtree/doc-pages/4-designing-an-app.md

 This tutorial will show you how to program the simple public goods game used in the previous section.
-Create a file called `my-public-goods.jtt` in the `<jtree>/apps/` folder.
+From the "Apps" page, click "create...".
+Type `my-public-goods` as the filename, then click "Create".

 First, we will define the parameters and stages of the app.
 Each app file begins with a pre-defined App object called `app`, and fields are modified and/or added to this object using regular Javascript.
 Add the following code to your file now: